anonymous085/aiconfig-nodejs-docs-example/README.md

 ### Monitoring

 This example is built with openAI and as such uses the built-in `trackOpenAiMetrics()` method to track the completion.
-Thumbs up/down can be sent randomly to generate feedback.